-How to Become a Rehabilitation Counselor
+How to Become a Rehabilitation Counselor About this section

 Rehabilitation counselors typically need a master’s degree in rehabilitation counseling or a related field.
 Some positions require certification or a license.

-Applicants should contact the state licensing boards for information on what services or counseling positions require licensure.
-Contact information for these state licensing boards can be found through the Commission on Rehabilitation Counselor Certification website.
+Applicants should contact their state licensing board for information on which services or counseling positions require licensure.
+Contact information for these state licensing boards can be found through the Commission on Rehabilitation Counselor Certification.

-Some employers prefer or require rehabilitation counselors to be Certified Rehabilitation Counselors (CRC).
+Some employers prefer or require rehabilitation counselors to be certified.
+The Commission on Rehabilitation Counselor Certification offers the Certified Rehabilitation Counselor (CRC) certification.
 Applicants must meet advanced education, work experience, and clinical supervision requirements and pass a test.
+Certification must be renewed every 5 years.
 Counselors must complete continuing education requirements or pass a reexamination to renew their certification.